 When you treat the family to a takeout meal (healthy, of course!)
 Save the condiment packages and throw them in your kids’ lunches.
 If you’re going the Bento box route, put the bread or bun, lettuce, cheese, ham or turkey in separate sections.
 When the lunch bell rings, your kids can assemble their own sandwiches and add mayo, mustard or ketchup to their creations without ending up with a soggy mess.

 Make a shake

-Pre-measure almond or cashew milk into a leak-proof bottle.
+Pre-measure almond or cashew milk (or rice or soy milk if your child’s school is a nut free zone) into a leak-proof bottle.
 Put a scoop of ND Shake kids into a small container.
 At recess our lunch your child can add the powder to the milk, shake, and get a boost of vitamins and nutrients in the middle of the school day.
 How awesome is that?